5030 | English Grade 9: 10 credits – grade 9 – English Language Arts – no prerequisite

 This is a statewide Guaranteed Transfer course in the GT-CO2 category.

-9330CEAIMS | FRCC Introduction to Literature I (LIT1015): 5 credits – grades 12 – English Language Arts – no prerequisite.
-This class is only available as concurrent enrollment.
+9330CEFRHS FRCC Introduction to Literature I: 5 credits/3 college credits – grades 11, 12 – English Language Arts – no prerequisite.

 LIT 1015: Introduces fiction, poetry, and drama.
 This course emphasizes active and responsive reading.
 This is a statewide Guaranteed Transfer course in the GT-AH2 category.